Canadian-Wildlife-Federation/abfishpass/README.md

 This script breaks the stream network at "barriers" and recomputes necessary attributes.

-For this script a barrier is considered to be: a cabd barrier (dam, waterfall), all modelled crossings, and the most downstream verticies with a gradient greater than minimum value specified in the fish_species table for the accessasbility_gradient field in a collection of verticies with gradient values larger than this value.
+For this script a barrier is considered to be: a cabd barrier (dam, waterfall), all modelled crossings, and the most downstream vertices with a gradient greater than minimum value specified in the fish_species table for the accessasbility_gradient field in a collection of vertices with gradient values larger than this value.

 For example if stream vertcies has these gradient classes: